mrkline/ece453/doc/schemas.md

 ## Results

-To get the detailed results of a match, a message of type "get results" is sent to the system with an empty payload.
+To get the detailed results of a match, a message of type "get results" is sent to the system.
 This must be done _after_ a match has been run.
-Future versions of the protocol may have this request contain a payload indicating which fields to fetch instead of mandating a monolithic update.
+Future versions of the protocol may have this request contain a field indicating which data to fetch instead of mandating a monolithic update.

 ## Results response

-Instead of the usual response (see above), results requests will be met with a message of type "results response" with the following payload:
+Instead of the usual response (see above), results requests will be met with a message of type "results response" with the following additional fields:

-- As a subclass of a response, this payload will contain all the members a normal response payload contains.
+- As a subclass of a response, this message will contain all the members a normal response message contains.

 - "player stats" - An array of objects containing the following fields: